Digit112/HL7-Parser/readme.md

 ### Nested constituents

 The `constituents` field is recursive, it can have constituents of its own.
 This models the HL7 concept of "segment groups" quite well.
 Many restrictions apply to this field, however.
 Firstly, that this feature is only valid on MESSAGE entities, since they are the only entities whose constituents are segments or segment groups (which are what we are grouping).
 Secondly, a constituent with a `constituents` field of its own must never have the `type`, `length`, or `table` attributes.
-Thirdly, the constituents of a constituent are always segments (or segment groups).
+Thirdly, the constituents of a constituent are always segments (or yet more segment groups).

 The `optionality` and `repeatability` fields are really the things that make this feature so valuable.
 A constituent segment group with two segments inside can be made optional while those two segments are each required within the group.
 Thus, the two segments must appear as a pair or not at all.
 Or the group can be made repeatable, such that the segments must always repeat together as a pair.